Best Backpacking Tents Reviewed

 Comfort: how much luxury do you need.
 Is it just you, or are you backpacking with a partner who might be sharing the tent as well?

-It is important to remember that which ever tent you buy you are going to be spending time inside it.
-It will be your home for the duration of you trip, whether that be 1 night or 10.
+It is important to remember that whichever tent you buy you are going to be spending time inside it.
+It will be your home for the duration of your trip, whether that be 1 night or 10.
 So this leads us to the capacity of the tent.

 Throughout this guide I compared 2 person tents, I choose 2 person tents because the weight different between most models of 2 person and 3 person of the same model is so small it doesn’t really apply.
 A two person tent can be very spacious if only used by one person and generally are comfortable for two people.
 But you need to know.
 If you know that.
 Don’t get hung up on weight if you are not trekking alone, in most cases you can split the tent between the group.
 One of you carries the inner tent, while the other carries the outer tent and poles.